 - Create a new tax class.

-- Download the WooCommerce EU VAT CSV file
+- Download the WooCommerce EU VAT tax rates in the CSV file

 - Set rates for the new class (by importing the file).